truffet/backtest_engine/README.md

 - start server -> "start_server.sh"
 - create or update trades history data in database with 'init.sh'

-# Issues to be fixed
+# Issues to be fixed / ideas
 - find a way to handle max-rows in a database if needed (2^62 default limit)
+- maybe create a default database that lists support exchanges and markets?